Small Font Medium Font Large Font

 What is the connection of the Youngbloods of NC – Orange and Johnson Counties who arrived there before the 1760’s.?

-What is the connection of all the Youngbloods who were in Edgefield District in 1750-1820 before moving out to Abbeville, GA, TN, AL and elsewhere (Group A-0 “GRAY” - known close link to Thomas/Jacob B YB)?
-Similarly, what about the Youngbloods of GA before becoming a state?
+What is the connection of all the Youngbloods who were in Edgefield District in 1760-1820 before moving out to Abbeville, GA, TN, AL and elsewhere.

 Who is Jacob Jr - 1810 - 1830 Edgefield SC???
 Does anyone have any information on him.......?
-This is personally important to me as I feel Floelle and Francis made a serious mistake on this Jacob in the Youngblood-Armstrong and Allied Families book.
+This is personally important to me as I feel Floelle and Francis made, I feel, a serious mistake on this Jacob in the Youngblood-Armstrong and Allied Families book.
 This book has been my research bible and though many little things have been found to be wrong in the book, calling Jacob 1812 the son of Jacob B YB as “Jr” , has cost me enormously in wasted time.
 The book remains the best available until we finish this DNA project and issue updates.

 Who really is the father of Thomas Youngblood who married Amy Hopkins father of Jacob B YB and James YB (bd 1809)?